 Culture / Entertainment

-BY // 05.11.22
+BY // 07.13.23

 If you’re not familiar with the concept, Meow Wolf was founded in 2008 by a collective of local artists in Santa Fe.
-Each new location has been in collaboration with artists of the area and co-founders Sean Di Ianni, Matt King, Corvas Brinkerhoff, Emily Montoya, Caity Kennedy, Benji Geary, and Vince Kadlubek.
+Each new location has been in collaboration with artists of the area and co-founders Sean Di Ianni, the late Matt King, Corvas Brinkerhoff, Emily Montoya, Caity Kennedy, Benji Geary, and Vince Kadlubek.
 Artists come from all different disciplines, including painting, sculpture, video production, VR, music and audio engineering, costuming, architecture, and more.

 There is so much to see, visitors can even opt for a more immersive experience by following a story laid out for them.
 Santa Fe’s “The House of Eternal Return” begins with a mystery that occurred in an old Victorian house where a family had once lived.
 Guests are challenged to find out what happened.
 At Las Vegas’ “Omega Mart,” you are thrown into a trippy grocery store with supernatural products and alien ruins.
 At “Convergence Station” in Denver, guests can explore four stories of city streets and alien biomes (Denver is Meow Wolf’s largest location to date).
 You can opt into The Quantum Department of Transportation (QDOT) to explore a (five-hour-long) exclusive travel opportunity from the Denver station to Convergence of Worlds where memories are currency.
-Don’t worry, it begins to make more sense when you get there.

 Swipe

-And if you’re wondering: why Grapevine Mills?
-So was I. So I talked to executive creative director of Meow Wolf Dale Sheehan to get the answer.
 “Grapevine Mills checked our boxes from a business aspect, but we’re also excited about leaning into the mall culture,” he says.
 “It’s family-oriented and we want to play with what it means to be in a mall.
 What scares me the most is getting comfortable doing things one way.”

 This isn’t the first time the company has taken over a building.
 Santa Fe is located inside of a former bowling alley, and the Vegas spot is in entertainment district AREA15.
 Denver was the first city to host Meow Wolf in a new build.
 It’s near Empower Field (Bronco Stadium) and surrounded by highways, but it still feels worlds away from reality.

-Meow Wolf Omega Mart
+Meow Wolf Grapevine

 In 2024, the Houston Meow Wolf is set to open in the Fifth Ward, designated a cultural district by Texas in 2020, marking the company’s fifth permanent exhibition.